Aubri Esters: Early life

-Activism and advocacy
+Activism

-Esters spoke about herself as a “person who happens to use drugs.”
+Esters spoke about herself as a "person who happens to use drugs."
 She taught medical practitioners and politicians about the challenges of life on the streets and the discrimination and abuse she and other people who use drugs faced.
 Esters always carried Narcan and saved many people's lives from drug overdose.

-For 8 years, Esters operated an unsanctioned drug consumption space in East Somerville, where she trained many people in how to safely and effectively respond to overdoses.
+Esters lost friends to fatal overdose, many of which she witnessed.
+She urged the state to recognize thousands of lives "wasted" due to preventable overdose.

-Esters is responsible for bringing the first fentanyl test strips to harm reduction organizations in Boston.
+After learning about the use of fentanyl test strips in Canada, she helped bring them to harm reduction organizations in Boston.

-Esters was a community organizer with the Mass Alliance of HUD Tenants (MAHT) group, a drug user health educator with Victory Programs, and an organizer with the Boston Homeless Solidarity Committee (BHSC).

-In 2016, Esters co-founded the City Rent Subsidy Coalition, a coalition of over thirty groups, organizing to hold Boston accountable to prevent the displacement of low-income residents.
-The coalition demanded that Boston rehouse its homeless population through the creation of a city-funded rent subsidy program.

 In 2016, Esters was on the winning team of a hackathon seeking methods to prevent drug addiction and deaths.
-Esters’ team presented the idea of a mobile van that would visit neighborhoods known for drug-use in Boston.
-Staff would distribute sterile needles, provide counseling and two-days worth of Suboxone.
-Esters' innovative contributions have materialized as The Care Zone van, funded by the Kraft Center for Community Health at Massachusetts General Hospital, staffed by AHOPE and BHCHP, as well as the Victory Programs Mobile Prevention Team van.
+Esters' team presented the idea of a mobile van that would visit neighborhoods known for drug-use in Boston.
+Staff would distribute sterile needles and provide counseling and two-days worth of Suboxone.

-In 2016, Esters co-founded SIFMA Now!, the first Massachusetts coalition to organize and garner public support of supervised injection facilities and drug harm reduction initiatives.